-(c) In consultation with the Corporate Governance and Compensation Committee, oversee management’s disclosure controls and procedures regarding the Company’s financial information to confirm that the Company’s financial information that is required to be disclosed under applicable law or stock exchange rules is disclosed.
+(c) Oversee management’s disclosure controls and procedures regarding the Company’s financial information to confirm that the Company’s financial information that is required to be disclosed under applicable law or stock exchange rules is disclosed in a timely manner.

 (d) Review any special audit steps adopted in light of material control deficiencies.

-(a) Review and pre-approve all proposed related party transactions and situations involving a potential or actual conflict of interest involving a director, member of executive management, or affiliate, that are not required to be dealt with by an “independent committee” pursuant to securities laws, other than routine transactions and situations arising in the ordinary course of business, consistent with past practice.
+4.6 Related Party Transactions.
+Review and pre-approve any proposed related party transaction and situation involving a potential or actual conflict of interest involving a director, member of executive management, or affiliate, of the Company that is not required to be dealt with by an “independent committee”, other than routine transactions and situations arising in the ordinary course of business, consistent with past practice.

-(a) Review management’s monitoring of the Company’s systems in place to ensure that the Company’s financial statements, reports and other financial information disseminated to governmental organizations and the public satisfy legal requirements.
+(a) Review management’s monitoring of the Company’s systems in place to ensure that the Company’s financial statements, reports and other financial information disseminated to regulatory authorities and the public satisfy legal requirements.

 (b) Review with legal counsel any legal matters that could have a significant effect on the Company’s financial statements.